2called-chaos/synctube_node/README.md

     (CLIENT COMMAND) /s /sync /resync
       Forces seek to desired state on next update, ignoring maxDrift

+    (GLOBAL) /clear
+      Clears your chat

     (GLOBAL) /join <channel>
       Join a given channel

+    (GLOBAL) /dc /disconnect
+      Closes your connection to the server

     (GLOBAL) /control [channel] [password]
       If you are in a channel and the channel has no password you can omit the name, otherwise it's mandatory.